-Fact Sheet: Senate Bill 27 and House Bill 63: Ban Toxic Flame RetardantsContact&utm_source=VerticalResponse&utm_medium=Email&utm_term=San%20Antonio%20Statement&utm_campaign=CHE-AK%2003%2E21%2E12%20PBDEs%3A%20Health">
+Contact&utm_source=VerticalResponse&utm_medium=Email&utm_term=San%20Antonio%20Statement&utm_campaign=CHE-AK%2003%2E21%2E12%20PBDEs%3A%20Health">Fact Sheet: Senate Bill 27 and House Bill 63: Ban Toxic Flame Retardants (PDF)

-San Antonio Statement
+San Antonio Statement (PDF)

 Prenatal Exposure to PBDEs and Neurodevelopment EHP 118:712-719

 Ami Zota, ScD, postdoctoral fellow, University of California San Francisco Program on Reproductive Health & Environment.
 Dr. Zota uses her expertise in epidemiology, exposure assessment, and environmental justice to investigate the cumulative impacts of environmental and social factors on reproductive health.
 Her current work focuses on effects of environmental chemicals exposure (such as PBDE flame retardants, PCBs, and PFOAs) on thyroid function, cardiovascular function, and birth outcomes in an ethnically and socioeconomically diverse population of pregnant women.

-Kathleen A. Curtis, Executive Director, Clean and Healthy New York.
+Kathleen A. Curtis, executive director, Clean and Healthy New York.
 Kathy Curtis has more than two decades of experience in NY's environmental health movement, and is a widely recognized national leader.
 She is on the Safer Chemicals, Healthy Families steering committee, participates in the Business-NGO Working Group for Safer Chemicals & Sustainable Materials and the steering committee of the Alliance of Nurses for Healthy Environments, for which she coordinates the policy and advocacy workgroup.
 She co-coordinates the JustGreen Partnership, is the coordinator of the Hazardous Flame Retardant Campaign and is a long-time leader of the Coming Clean Collaborative's Policy Workgroup, through which she co-founded the SAFER campaign.